-Through this test case, we confirmed that the EFDC+ propeller wash module can reliably simulate the resuspension processes for cohesive sediment particles based on van Rijn's theory for suspended load transport (Van Rijn, 1984b).
+Through this test case, we confirmed that the EFDC+ propeller wash module can reliably simulate the resuspension processes for cohesive sediment particles based on van Rijn's theory for suspended load transport (van Rijn, 1984b).

-5.3.1.2 Non-cohesive Sediments
+6.3.1.2 Non-cohesive Sediments

-The second demonstration model used a representative non-cohesive sediment bed condition consisting of 10% fine sand ($d_s = 200 \mu m$), 25% medium sand ($d_s = 400 \mu m$), 30% coarse sand ($d_s = 800 \mu m$), and 35% very coarse sand ($d_s = 1,600 \mu m$), with a porosity of 0.4.
+The second demonstration model used a representative non-cohesive sediment bed condition consisting of 10% fine sand ( $d_s = 200 \ \mu m$ ), 25% medium sand ( $d_s = 400 \ \mu m$ ), 30% coarse sand ( $d_s = 800 \ \mu m$ ), and 35% very coarse sand ( $d_s = 1,600 \ \mu m$ ), with a porosity of 0.4.
 Like the cohesive sediment bed case, the physical and erosional properties of the non-cohesive sediment bed were set to be uniform horizontally and vertically.
-For the propeller wash computation, the model applied a constant engine power of 2,500 hp (50% of the maximum engine power) for the first 30 minutes of the simulation.
+For the propeller wash computation, the model applied a constant engine power of 2,500 hp (50% of the maximum engine power) for the first 30 minutes of the simulation; then the propeller was turned off, allowing the suspended sediments to settle for the next 90 minutes.
 This demonstration model was also used for testing bedload transport processes of non-cohesive sediment particles induced by propeller wash.

-Figure 5.11 displays the 2D plan view of the bottom elevations from the non-cohesive sediment bed simulation.
+Figure 6.11 displays the 2D plan view of the bottom elevations from the Original EFDC noncohesive sediment bed simulation.
 This figure presents the changes in bottom elevations following the 2-hour simulation using a smoothed color map; red for net erosion areas and blue for net deposition areas.
 A gray marker shows the propeller location.
 The model results indicate that the propeller wash formed a major scour area between approximately 20 m and 50 m downstream of the propeller; the predicted maximum scour depth in this area was 1.4 cm, occurring 35 m behind the propeller.
 The sediments eroded by the propeller wash were redeposited to the sediment bed from just behind the major scour hole until approximately 140 m from the propeller, and the predicted maximum crest in the deposition area was about 0.6 cm.